 The focal point of Bourglinster is, of course, the castle.
 Initially built in the 12th century, this strangely elegant hotchpotch of a fortress has elements of just about every mid-millennial architectural style going: romanesque, gothic, renaissance, baroque; it’s all there if you know where to look.

-The castle has dominated village life in this village for centuries, and – rather wonderfully – it still does.
+This castle has dominated village life for centuries, and – rather wonderfully – it still does.
 I often feel that the castle in my home village of Beaufort – larger and more celebrated than Bourglinster – is somewhat peripheral to the life of the village itself; an enclave almost exclusively for tourists, and closed entirely to locals and tourists alike for five months each year.
 As a welcome contrast, the grounds of Bourglinster castle are free to enter, a pleasure to explore, and directly accessible from the village centre.

 Inside the main keep, the castle buildings are used for a variety of purposes benefitting the whole community, not just tourists.
 Two award-winning restaurants front the main courtyard and it’s a regular venue for classical music concerts and other events.